Broadband spectral analysis of MXB 1659-298 in its soft and hard state: Spectral analysis

-In our fits we adopted the cosmic abundances and the cross sections derived by \cite{Wilms_00} and \cite{Verner_96}, respectively.
-With the aim of taking into account the interstellar absorption we adopted the Tuebingen-Boulder model ({\sc TBabs} in XSPEC).
+We adopted the cosmic abundances and the cross sections derived by \cite{Wilms_00} and \cite{Verner_96}, respectively.
+With the aim to account for the interstellar absorption, we adopted the Tü\"ubingen-Boulder model ({\sc TBabs} in XSPEC).
 The uncertainties are reported at 90\% confidence level (c.l.).